Table of Contents

 Denial Keeps the Individual in the Disease

-When it comes to alcohol addiction, anyone in any socioeconomic strata can be caught in its grip.
+When it comes to alcohol addiction, anyone in any socioeconomic stratum can be caught in its grip.
 Nearly all will initially play the game of denial, even when the evidence of fallout from the alcohol abuse is clearly visible to the contrary.
 Denial is a handy technique that problem drinkers employ to protect their ability to continue on as usual.
 No one wants to admit that they might have a problem with alcohol, as many see admitting it as a weakness.

 Other Barriers to Getting Help

-- Finances.
-Many individuals who are in need of treatment for an alcohol use disorder will assume it is not financially possible, and therefore do not pursue getting the help they need.
+Many individuals who are in need of treatment for an alcohol use disorder will assume it is not financially possible and therefore do not pursue getting the help they need.
 This is often not the case, since their health insurance plan is likely to cover some if not much of the expense related to rehab.
 In addition, some rehabs offer financing options to assist the individual with a payment plan for out-of-pocket expenses.

-- Time.
 The idea of taking an extended leave from work may seem implausible to someone who needs to get treatment.
-Worries of a negative impact on coworkers or potentially facing demotion after returning from treatment can be overcome.
+Worries about a negative impact on coworkers or potentially facing demotion after returning from treatment can be overcome.
 In most cases, coworkers and employers are aware there is a problem with alcohol and will be grateful that the individual is seeking treatment.
 Accommodations can be offered to allow the individual to work a reduced schedule while in outpatient rehab, or to take a leave of absence for residential treatment.

 While there are many significant barriers to getting treatment for an alcohol problem, one of the most potent is ambiguity.
 A tug-of-war goes on within the individual vacillating between the sincere desire to get and remain sober and a reluctance to give up their lover, the alcohol.
-Eventually, the individual may proclaim that, “I don’t want to stop drinking but I need to,” as evidence of the escalating consequences that begin to outweigh the perceived benefits of continued problem drinking.
+Eventually, the individual may proclaim that “I don’t want to stop drinking but I need to,” as evidence of the escalating consequences that begin to outweigh the perceived benefits of continued problem drinking.

 How Alcoholism Negatively Impacts Life